dzimine/greengo/README.md

     ```
     $ greengo deploy
     ```

 4. Check that everything works - see the ["Check" section](#check-the-deployment)  below.

 5. **Profit !**

+6. Work on it: create, change or remove Lambda functions, subscriptions, resources, and then update Greengrass.

+    ```
+    $ greengo update
+    ```

+Apply your changes by deploying it again:

+    ```
+    $ greengo deploy
+    ```

-6. Clean-up when done playing.
+7. Clean-up when done playing.

     Remove the group definitions on AWS: